 One of analyses for chaos is the sensitivity on the initial value.
 Chaos occurs when the distance $x$ between two orbits, starting from slightly different initial values, grows exponentially with time.
 This is written as $\Delta x \propto e^{\lambda t}$ with the positive Lyapunov exponent $\lambda$.
 If $\lambda$ is negative, this is not a chaos.
 In our setup the exponent is determined by following the evolution of the distance between shells starting from slightly different radii.
 In \fig{fig-deltaRouter}, we plot the difference of the outermost shell's orbits starting from radii that differ initially only by $\Delta R(0)=10^{-3}$.
 From this figure, an exponential increase in the difference is certainly observed, $|\Delta R_{{\rm outer}}| \propto e^{\lambda t}$ with $\lambda \sim 0.01$.
 Although the value of $\lambda$ is nearly zero, a positive $\lambda$ is an evidence of chaos.
 The reason for the saturation in the late time seen in \fig{fig-deltaRouter} is that the outermost shell reaches its maximum radius.

-An another method to analyze chaotic behavior is to draw a bifurcation diagram of the center of mass energy.
-The diagram, if the system is chaotic, displays the transition from periodic to non-periodic orbits of the center of mass energy when we increase a parameter.
+Another method to analyze chaotic behavior is to draw a bifurcation diagram of the center of mass energy.
+The diagram, if the system is chaotic, displays the transition from periodic to nonperiodic orbits of the center of mass energy when we increase a parameter.
 For this purpose, we take the initial condition adopted in \fig{fig-epsilon2}(a), $(\epsilon, R_0, \sigma_1)=(10^{-2}, 1, 1)$ and the integration time is set to be $t=10^4$.
 Then, the parameter range of $E_0$ for perpetually oscillating solutions is $0.12\lesssim E_0\simeq 0.55$ \cite{E0range}.
 In \fig{fig-bifurcation}, the late time orbit (the orbit after $t=7500$) of the center of mass energy is plotted as a function of $E_0$.

 From the figure, we find $E_{cm}/2m$ takes almost the minimum $1$ or oscillates near $1$ for small $E_0$.
-As $E_0$ increases, the orbit becomes quite complicated and non-periodic, thereby indicating chaotic nature of the two shell system.
+As $E_0$ increases, the orbit becomes quite complicated and nonperiodic, thereby indicating chaotic nature of the two-shell system.